 5. What do I know about my competitors?

 Just as important as knowing your target audience is knowing about other businesses in the market that are similar to yours.
 There’s a pretty good chance that whatever product or service you’re offering will be in existence already in some way, shape, or form.
-Make sure you take the time to conduct a competitive market analysis to see who is out there and how they are marketing to their customers.
+However, make sure you take the time to conduct a competitive market analysis to see who is out there and how they are marketing to their customers.
 This insight will give you an advantage by knowing the best way to craft your messaging in order to share what makes your business the “top of mind” option in comparison.

 6. Am I ready to do this on my own?